The golden fruits of Japanese persimmon are easy to grow and pack a nutritious punch.

 Both types of persimmons will grow and fruit well in Central and North Florida.
 In South Florida, gardeners will have best results with astringent types.

-One advantage of Oriental persimmon is that is that you don't need to plant multiple trees in order to have fruit.
-Oriental persimmons also have great fall color and can be trained as hedges or even espaliers.
+One advantage of Japanese persimmon is that is that you don't need to plant multiple trees in order to have fruit.
+Japanese persimmons also have great fall color and can be trained as hedges or even espaliers.

 Left unpruned, the trees can reach 20 to 30 feet tall and spread 15 to 25 feet wide.
 They are very attractive trees and make great specimen plantings.

-Oriental persimmons are known scientifically as Diospyros kaki.
-The native species D. virginiana can also be grown in Florida, though its astringent fruits are much smaller than those of the Oriental persimmon.
+Japanese persimmons are known scientifically as Diospyros kaki.
+The native species D. virginiana can also be grown in Florida, though its astringent fruits are much smaller than those of the Japanese persimmon.

 Planting and Care

-Plant your Oriental persimmon in full sun in well-drained soil.
+Plant your Japanese persimmon in full sun in well-drained soil.
 It's also a good idea to have your soil tested, since the trees prefer a neutral or slightly acidic soil pH.

 The trees can withstand short periods of drought, but they will do best with regular watering.
 Provide water in small but regular doses, either by hand-watering it or by installing a drip irrigation system.